 - Just Cause 2 has Ninja being used as henchmen by the corrupt president.
 Why?
 Just 'Cause.

 - The Legend of Zelda: Ocarina of Time has Sheik and her teacher, Impa.
-Probably most of the Sheikah race, but these two are the only ones seen on-screen.
 Impa is portrayed this way in The Legend of Zelda: Skyward Sword again.
+And the whole Sheikah race to which Impa belongs has this as their hat in The Legend of Zelda: Breath of the Wild, though only the Yiga Clan are really shown using ninja techniques.

 - The Legend of Zelda: Majora's Mask has an enemy race called the Garo which appear in the Ikana region